 Because getting some ‘me’ time shouldn’t cost the Earth…

-This competition is now closed but you can see all our current competitions here
+This competition has now closed but you can see all our current competitions here

 The Lovely Bones by Alice Sebold is a must-read for any avid bookworm.
 We’ve seen the movie and, although it was well shot, nothing quite beats the book version.